 Notes: The table reports estimates for discretion from regressions, which include a cubic polynomial in the difference of the reserve price from the 300,000 euro threshold and Fixed Effects for years 2000-2005.
 Panel A (B) [C] includes control for Social Capital index (Corruption index) [Length of civil trial].
 Rows 1 (9) [17] and 2 (10) [18] report the regression of the outcomes on an indicator variable equal to 1 if the reserve price is below 300,000 euros (ITT effects); rows 3 (11) [19] and 4 (12) [20] report the Coefficient and SEs (in parenthesis) of the Social Capital index (Corruption index) [Length of civil trial].
 Rows 5 (13) [21] and 6 (14) [22] the IV-LATE estimates of IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal to 1 if the reserve price is below 300,000 euros as instrument (Fuzzy-RDD); rows 7 (15) [23] and 8 (16) [24] report the Coefficient and SEs (in parenthesis) of the Social Capital index (Corruption index) [Length of civil trial].
-The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 3, the number of bidders; in column 4, Work Length, the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project and the contractual deadline; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost; in column 7, Local Winner, a dummy equal to one if the winning firm is located in the same province of the public buyer; in column 8, Incumbent Winner, a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 column, S.R.L a dummy equal to one if the winning firm is a limited liability firm.
-Observations reports the number of observations; Average reports the average value of the dependent variables; Bandwidth reports the optimal bandwidth calculated using the Imbens and Kalyanaraman (2012) procedure.
-SEs are adjusted for heteroskedasticity. the average value of the dependent variables, bundman reports the optimal bandward calculated using the integration (2012) procedure.
-She are adjusted to interport accurate the procedure of the adjusted to integrate a single for integration (2012) procedure.
-She are adjusted to interport accurate a single for integration (2012) procedure.
-She are adjusted to integrate a single for integration (2012) procedure.
-She are adjusted to integrate a single for integration (2012) procedure.
-She are adjusted to integrate a single for integration (2012) procedure.
-She are adjusted to integrate a single for integration (2012) procedure.
-She are adjusted to integrate a single for integration (2012) procedure.
-She are adjusted to integrate a single for integration (2012) procedure.
-She are adjusted to integrate a single for integration (2012) procedure.
-She are adjusted to integrate a single for integration (2012) procedure.
-She are adjusted to integrate a single for integration (2012) procedure integrate a single for integration (2012) procedure integrate a single for integra compared the full sample described in Table 1, because we restrict the analysis the optimal bandwidth sample, as in Imbens and Kalyanaraman (2012)
+The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 3, the number of bidders; in column 4, Work Length, the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project and the contractual deadline; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost; in column 7, Local Winner, a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 column, S.R.L a dummy equal to one if the winning firm is a limited liability firm.
+Observations reports the number of observations;